panoz7/slack-archive-converter/readme.md

 - [Concat](#concat) - Combines two archive zips into a single new zip

 ### Process
-`npm run process {path to slack export zip}`
-The process command takes a slack export zip and converts it into an archive.
+`npm run process {path to slack export zip} {startDate} {endDate}` The process command takes a slack export zip and converts it into an archive.
 Depending on the number of attachments this command could take a while to run.
+The startDate and endDate arguments are optional, though if you use one you need to use both.
+They can be used when the resulting archive would be too large to use.

 The resulting archive zips will be placed in a "export" folder within this project with the name slack-archive-YYYYMMDD-YYYYMMDD.
 The dates are the start and end date for the original slack export (which doesn't neccessarily match the start and end date of the actual messages).